julzab1209-lgtm/sales-performance-analysis/screenshots/README.md

 🌍 **[View Sales by Country](country-analysis.png)**

-Illustrates the distribution of sales across countries.
+Shows how sales are distributed across different countries, allowing users to compare regional performance and identify key markets.

 ---